schmeter/music/docs/music.md

 I want to provide a sitemap.txt.

-- Add the routes AND the audio configuration.
+- Add the static routes AND the dynamic audio configuration.

 ```
     https://example.com/